Mastering Maths

 The programme aims to improve GCSE Maths outcomes for post-16 students in Further Education (FE) college settings.
 It adopts research-informed approaches, underpinned by five key principles which were developed as part of the Centres for Excellence in Maths programme by the FE sector .
 The key principles concern developing deep understanding of mathematics and teaching that takes into account the needs of students in the sector.

-Who can take part?
+Who is taking part?

 The teachers in the control group will continue to teach as they usually do.